 Finding the micro-influencers hiding in your customer list

-Brands spend real money searching influencer marketplaces for creators with the right audience and the right niche.
-Meanwhile a subset of their own customers already have engaged followings: and, unlike a stranger from a marketplace, they have actually bought and used the product.
+Brands spend real money trawling influencer marketplaces for creators with the right audience and the right niche.
+Meanwhile a slice of their own customers already have engaged followings, and unlike a stranger from a marketplace, they have actually bought and used the product.

 They are already on your list

-A customer who posts about you with a few thousand engaged followers is a micro-influencer, and a far better one than a hired creator, because the relationship is genuine.
+A customer who posts about you to a few thousand engaged followers is a micro-influencer, and a better one than anybody you could hire, because the relationship is real.
 They chose you.
-That authenticity is exactly what UGC and creator content are supposed to carry, and it cannot be briefed into existence.
+That is exactly the authenticity UGC and creator content are supposed to carry, and it is the one thing you cannot brief into existence.

 - 1Look at who already tags and mentions you, they have raised their hand.